-It is raining, it’s nine o’clock in the morning, and I’ve taken all the vases off the shelves and the pictures off the walls like that nice Mr. Hughes at UTC asked me to.
+It is raining, it’s nine o’clock in the morning, and I’ve taken all the vases off the shelves and the pictures off the walls, just like that nice Mr Hughes at UTC asked me to.

 I do like the rain, I like to stand in it and close my eyes, feel it on my face and on my bare hands and arms.
-I’d been doing that at eight thirty whilst my tea was brewing, when I’d heard the phone ring.
+I’d been doing that at eight thirty whilst my tea was brewing when I heard the phone ring.

 “Good morning, is that Mr. Gordon Smith?”

 “It’s Roger Hughes, I’m calling from Universal Time Control.”

 “Well, it’s all rather hush-hush, but people think time’s a simple matter, running in one direction at an even pace.”

 “Er, well, doesn’t it?”